 Any youth in the United States will have access to the online YQCA program and to certification.
 YQCA in-person workshops may be available to youth where state 4-H or FFA offices or state/national livestock organizations have partnered to have qualified trainers offer in-person workshops.
 If your organization would like to offer the in-person YQCA training for youth livestock producers, please use the Contact Us page or email firstname.lastname@example.org.

-The national YQCA program launched March 2017.
-The first show allowed to require YQCA certification is the World Pork Expo in June of 2017.
-Livestock shows held in June 2017 or later can make completion of the YQCA program mandatory for their exhibitors.
-If your show is interested in learning more about YQCA to determine if it is suitable to meet your quality assurance requirements, please use the Contact Us page or email firstname.lastname@example.org.
+YQCA launched in March of 2017, and is accepted at a number of shows across the United States.
+If your show is interested in learning more about YQCA to determine if it is suitable to meet your quality assurance requirements, please use the Contact Us page or email email@example.com.